sha256/Pristine/README.md

 };
 ```

-- **online** boolean value indicating whether pristine should validate as you type, default is `true`
+- **online** A boolean value indicating whether pristine should validate as you type, default is `true`

 ## Custom Validator